Federal Stafford Student Loan Program

-This loan is available to graduate students who have no adverse credit history.
 Students may borrow up to the cost of education (budget costs minus any financial aid received) and must use the loan funds solely to pay educational costs.
-The PLUS is a fixed/variable rate loan based on disbursement dates. where the interest rate will be revised annually.
-Students can choose to make monthly principal and or interest payments while in school or can choose to defer payments for up to six months after the student graduates or drops below half-time enrollment.
+The Department of Education will review the student credit history prior to approval of this loan.
+The PLUS is a fixed/variable rate loan based on disbursement dates, where the interest rate will be revised annually.
+Students can choose to make monthly principal and or interest payments while in school or can choose to defer payments for up to six months after the student graduates or drops below part-time enrollment.
 For further information concerning this program, contact the Financial Aid Office.

 Graduate student budgets vary based on the graduate program in which the student is admitted.
 They also vary based on the number of credit hours for which a student enrolls and can include other expenses incurred by the student as a result of enrollment in that graduate program.
 The allowance for books and supplies is only applicable to programs where books are not included in the cost of tuition.
 The budget figures listed below are for 9 months (Fall and Spring semesters).

 To determine the financial need of a student, calculate College Costs (Student Budget) and subtract the Expected Family Contribution.
 If the Family Contribution is less than the College Costs, financial need is established.
 The Family Contribution is determined by completing the Free Application for Federal Student Aid (FAFSA), including information about income, assets, and non-taxable income.

 Satisfactory Progress Requirements for Receipt of Student Financial Aid